FCP-INDI/C-PAC/docs/anatpreproc/anatpreproc_test.rst

 **Tests**

-  -Since afni scales/normalizes the intensity values its hard to test it.Can be tested in the next step
+  - Since afni scales/normalizes the intensity values its hard to test it.Can be tested in the next step

-Test to verify SKullStrip Image with original intensity values
+Test to verify skullstrip image with original intensity values
 --------------------------------------------------------------

 ::